 Code often works, but it’s riddled with slop: messy patches, duplicated logic, and unnecessary abstractions that rot a codebase over time.
 The interaction is often irritating, overly verbose, overconfident, and sycophantic.
 Performance drops off a cliff as soon as you move into niche languages outside the mainstream.

-The impact of this is more damaging than most realize.
+The impact of this is more damaging than most realise.
 Six months down the road, is the AI code maintainable?
 How much time is lost going back and forth with an overly polite agent who says tasks are complete before they actually are?

 For our latest round of reinforcement learning on Kimi K2.6, we decided to take these issues seriously and train directly against them.
 The result is Lumen Outpost.